SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- Create an enum for the filters
-- Create a filter signal
+- Create a footer that displays 3 filter buttons.
-- Use the compute method to add logic for filtering the todoSignal
+- Update the service to add a changeFilter method.
-- In the main component create a visibleTodos that will hold the list of todos determined by the filter signal.
+- In the footer html render the selected filter.

 ### Refrences :